- Teaching & Learning→

 - The school places great value in the professional development of all staff.
 All staff receive a comprehensive induction to working at the school and SEND training is part of this.
 Updates and refresher sessions will form part of the school wide CPD programme for existing staff.
 The SENCO works closely with the Senior Leadership Team to ensure a range of training opportunities are available to both teaching and support staff throughout the year and is adapted to ensure that it addresses the needs of current students.

-- ‘How to support students with ASC in the classroom’
+- Strategies to support students with MLD in the classroom

-- The school’s Learner Support Team is led by a qualified SENCO (PGC in Special and Inclusive Education) along with a Deputy SENCO (PGC in Special Education Needs Co-ordination); 2.4 FTE teachers; two Senior TAs and 4 TAs.
+- The school’s Learner Support Team is led by a qualified SENCO (PGC in Special and Inclusive Education) along with a Deputy SENCO (NASENCO qualification); 1 FTE teacher; 1 Lead TA, tow Communication and Language Tas, one Senior TA and 4 TAs.

 Further specialist provision.